What do we consider stress?

 In reality, take small steps to reduce and manage stress within your level of control.

-Set aside time to pray every day.
 Eliminate screen time before bed.
 Delete social media from your phone if you have to.

 Build a gentle and routine exercise plan.
 In my own life, I have found committing to a small change and increasing over time is much more effective than committing to a drastic change.
 Start small: 15 minutes twice a week of light to moderate exercise, and build from there!

 If you have a chronic health issue, check in with your doctor regularly, and follow his or her recommendations to manage your health.
 If you notice a change, don’t wait to visit your provider!